mlucy/mnist_aec_pytorch/experiments/results/adam_results.md

 values to be in the range `[0, 1)`.
 So our actual shell is the linf shell clipped to those values.

-1. If we consider distance the the unclipped shell, we have the annoying property that we can't actually reach the shell, so no matter what the step-taking algorithm is doing we stop getting closer to it at some point.
+1. If we consider distance to the unclipped shell, we have the annoying property that we can't actually reach the shell, so no matter what the step-taking algorithm is doing we stop getting closer to it at some point.